masonwilde/UnifAI/README.md

 # UnifAI

-A python library to wrap a few common "AI" tools into a single "agent".
+A python library and webUI to wrap a few common "AI" tools into a single "agent".

 The goal is to be able to easily create a single agent that can be used to interact with various popular "AI" tools.